Threshold transient growth as a criterion for turbulent mean profiles: Introduction

 \section{Introduction}

 In turbulent wall-bounded shear flows, only the mean flow is energised by external driving effects and so it has to pass on some of its energy to the fluctuation field.
 Linearising the Navier-Stokes equations around the mean velocity profile is sufficient to capture all the possible energy transfer processes.
 Hence, linear models based on modal stability analysis or transient growth are popular tools used in flow control \citep{Kim07,Rowley17}.
-Recently, in a comprehensive cause-and-effect study, \cite{Lozano-Duran21} (hereafter LD21) identified that transient growth around the streamwise-averaged velocity profile is the essential linear mechanism needed to sustain turbulence in plane channel flow with a particular threshold of the growth needed to sustain the turbulence at $Re_\tau=180$ in a minimal flow unit.
-This result hints at a possible and interesting update on Malkus's (1956) well-known but defunct hypothesis that the turbulent mean profile $U(y)\bx$ (where $x$ is the streamwise and $y$ the cross-shear directions) is marginally (linearly) stable.
+Recently, in a comprehensive cause-and-effect study, \cite{Lozano-Duran21} (hereafter LD21) identified that transient growth around the streamwise-averaged velocity profile is the essential linear mechanism needed to sustain turbulence in plane channel flow with a particular threshold of the growth required at $Re_\tau=180$ in a minimal flow unit.
+This result hints at a possible and interesting update on Malkus's (1956) well-known but defunct hypothesis \citep[e.g.][]{Tiedermann67} that the turbulent mean profile $U(y)\bx$ (where $x$ is the streamwise and $y$ the cross-shear directions) is marginally (linearly) stable.
 Instead, the result of LD21 suggests that there may be some sort of statistical (linear) transient growth threshold on the extended mean profiles $\U(y,z,t)\bx$ (where $z$ is the spanwise direction) realised in the flow (`statistical' here means in some averaged sense over the family of realised profiles $\U(y,z,t)$ parametrised by time $t$ rather than `statistical stability' ideas considered in \cite{MK23}).
-An alternative perspective is that the mean $U(y)\bx$ has a threshold for {\em nonlinear} transient growth where the growth possible for perturbations of a finite amplitude (\,the amplitude of the observed streak field $\U(y,z,t)-U(y)$\,) have to be considered.
+An alternative perspective is that the mean $U(y)\bx$ has a threshold for {\em nonlinear} transient growth where the growth possible for perturbations of a finite amplitude have to be considered (`finite' because the streak field is generated as part of the growth.

 The work of LD21 needs extending, however, to larger flow domains to test robustness and higher $Re_\tau$ to reveal how the threshold growth possibly scales.
 Unfortunately, the amount of computation involved is forbidding which suggests trying to identify and study a theoretical proxy.
 So motivated, we build a simple two-stage model of primary and secondary linear transient growth here and use this to suggest how LD21's results would generalise.
 The primary linear process is the energy transfer from the streamwise- and spanwise-averaged velocity profile $U(y)\bx$ via streamwise rolls to spanwise-dependent but streamwise-independent streaks $\bU(y,z,t)\bx$ due to the non-normality of the linear operator.
 This transient growth process is now well understood (e.g. \cite{Orr1907, farrell_1988} for laminar flows and \cite{Kim_2000,DelAlamo06, Cossu09} in turbulent settings).
 The streak formation can also be explained through a stable mode in statistically forced turbulence modelled with Statistical State Dynamics (SSD) \citep{Farrell17}, or by the pattern forming properties of the lift-up, shear and diffusion of the mean profile \citep{Cherny05}.
 Most notably, \cite{Butler93} were able to show that the observed spanwise streak spacing was consistent with optimal disturbances constrained to grow maximally over an eddy turnover time.